kisslinux/kisslinux.github.io/site/pages/install.md

 You should now be able to reboot into your KISS installation.
 Typical configuration should follow (*hostname, creation of users, service configuration etc*).

-If you encountered any issues, don't hesitate to open an issue on one of our GitHub repositories or join the IRC and Discord servers.
+If you encountered any issues, don't hesitate to open an issue on one of our GitHub repositories or join the IRC server.

 See: [Get in touch](https://getkiss.org/pages/contact/)